ProElbs/laravel-starter/README.md

 _Don't forget to run `source ~/.bashrc` after editing it._
 _Then you can verify `echo $UID` & `echo $GID`.
 Those commands should give you `1000` if you are the new user on your Ubuntu system_
+If you don't see `1000` but for example `1001` then modify in the `docker-compose.yml` the lines `user: 1000:1000` by replacing the number.

 You must have docker and docker-compose installed :